• Skip to primary navigation

 How to make them

-• Start by preheating your oven.
-This cookie has no chilling time, so by the time you've finished the dough, your oven should be properly preheated.
+Start by preheating the oven, 325° F. This cookie recipe has no chilling time, so by the time you've finished the dough, the oven should be properly preheated.

-• Add baking soda and all-purpose flour, stirring only until no dry spots are visible.
-Careful not to overmix, or you’ll get a tough cookie.
-We aim for no gluten development here.
+Step 2.
+Add baking soda and all-purpose flour, mixing until no dry spots are visible.
+Be careful not to overmix, or you’ll get a tough cookie.

-• My peanut butter cookie dough asks for only one egg, but this one egg is super important.
-Don’t skip or omit this ingredient, or your cookie will have less structure, be less chewy and turn out flatter and crispier.
+Do not try to substitute the egg, or your cookie will have less structure, be less chewy, and turn out flatter and crispier.

-• Do not overbake these cookies!
+Avoid overbaking these cookies.
 If you're making smaller cookies (1 tablespoon), bake them for about 12 to 13 minutes, or until lightly golden on the edges.
-Big cookies (3 tablespoons) take a bit longer, 16 to 18 minutes.
+Big cookies (2.5 to 3 tablespoons) take a bit longer, 15 to 16 minutes.
 Never bake for more than 18 minutes and always preheat your oven!

-• If it's your first time doing this recipe, check for doneness 2 to 3 minutes before the suggested time.
+If it's your first time making this recipe, check for doneness 2 to 3 minutes before the suggested time.
 Every oven is different, and the cookies might take less time to bake in yours.

 Storing and freezing